 Technology and Maths :The children used colours to predict which bud of which tree would bloom first and this data was graphed.
 Most children (8 children) choose the Oak Tree, followed by the Horsechestnut Tree (5 children choose this), then the Lime and Beech Tree (2 children choose these trees).
 The children examined the twigs everyday to see any changes that occurred.

-Show and Tell :The children visited Ms Barrett's class and explained the difference between the twigs when they first examined the twigs and how they changed, which tree bloomed first (the Horsechestnut), which bloomed second (the Lime tree) which bloomed third (the Oak and finally the Beech tree and described how the leaves were different.
+Show and Tell :Junior Infants visited other classes and explained the difference between the twigs when they first examined the twigs and how they changed, which tree bloomed first (the Horsechestnut), which bloomed second (the Lime tree) which bloomed third (the Oak and finally the Beech tree and described how the leaves were different.
 Some had five leaves, some had single leaves.

 Junior Infants - Farm Animals